 The FCC's Reassigned Numbers Database (RND) is designed to prevent a consumer from getting unwanted calls intended for someone who previously held their phone number.
 Callers can use the database to determine whether a telephone number may have been reassigned so they can avoid calling consumers who do not want to receive the calls.

 Callers that use the database can also reduce their potential Telephone Consumer Protection Act (TCPA) liability by avoiding inadvertent calls to consumers who have not given consent for the call.

 The Reassigned Numbers Database can be found at www.reassigned.us.

-How Will the Reassigned Numbers Database Help?
+How Can the Reassigned Numbers Database Help?

-Once the database is operational, callers can check before making a call to find out if the phone number may have been reassigned.
+Callers can check before making a call to find out if the phone number may have been reassigned.
 If the database wrongly indicates that the number has not been reassigned, the caller may be protected against TCPA liability when placing the call.